Common Invoice Payment Terms and Tips on Setting Them

-Most companies will set payment terms to ensure that they’re paid on time, the most popular terms being 30 days (or Net 30).
-It’s important part of accounts receivable management and an important bookkeeping task to make these terms transparent to customers, and they should be displayed on every invoice that’s issued.
+Most companies will set payment terms to ensure that they’re paid on time, with the most popular terms being 30 days (or Net 30).
+Setting payment terms is an essential part of accounts receivable (A/R) management, and making terms transparent to customers by displaying them on every invoice that’s issued is an important bookkeeping task.

-QuickBooks Online allows you to set a global default invoice term that will automatically appear on all customer invoices.
-You can also specify different invoice terms for particular customers.
+Zoho Invoice, one of our best invoicing software, is completely free, with no limitations on the size of your company.
+It allows you to set a global default invoice term that will appear on all customer invoices automatically, or you can specify different invoice terms for particular customers.
+Visit Zoho Invoice to get started.

 Invoice payment terms are the conditions that outline how, when, and by what method your customers or clients will provide payment to your business.
 They are an agreement that sets your expectations for payment, including when your client needs to pay you and the penalties for missing a payment.